 - Dedicated their firm to ongoing education and training for themselves and their staff;

-- Supported the CANA Certified Crematory Operator Program, and
+- Supported the CANA Crematory Operations Certification Program™, and

 - Committed to the CANA Code of Ethics.

-The CANA Code of Ethics guides each CANA member - in the ownership and operation of their crematory -- to provide you with the best service possible.
+The CANA Code of Ethics guides each CANA member in the ownership and operation of their crematories to provide you with the best service possible.
 Find a local CANA Member today!

 CANA Code of Cremation Practice